arunrayini/RealTime-PyChat/Readmefile.txt

-TEAM PROJECT
-1)Name: Arun Kumar Reddy Rayini
+Name: Arun Kumar Reddy Rayini
-  UFID: 10235028
-2)Name: Vinay Shakelli
-  UFID: 16462931

                                    PYTHON CHAT APPLICATION

 Through a command-line interface, two users can exchange files and send messages to each other using this Python chat application.
 A single connection is handled by each session of the application, which has the ability to send and receive text messages and transfer files.